matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 different projects and across projects in different organizations can be peered.
 All communication happens using internal IP address.
 Highly efficient because all communication happens inside Google Network.
 Highly Secure because not accessible from internet.
 No data transfer charges for data transfer between services.
-Remember: network administration is Not changesL Admin of one VPC do not get the role automatically in a peered network.
+Remember: network administration is Not changes.
+Admin of one VPC do not get the role automatically in a peered network.

 153) Cloud VPN?
 Answer: Cloud VPN - Connect on-premise network to the GCP network.
-Implemented using IPSec VPN Tunnel.
+Implemented using IP-Sec VPN Tunnel.
 Traffic through internet (public).
 Traffic encrypted using Internet Key Exchange protocol.
 Two types of Cloud VPN solutions:
 a) HA VPN (SLA of 99.99% service availability with two external IP addresses).
 Only dynamic routing (BGP) supported.
 b) Classic VPN (SLA of 99.9% service availability, a single external IP address).
 Supports Static Routing (policy-based,